Adam Searle: State parliament

 In May 2011, Searle was elected to the NSW Legislative Council to fill a casual vacancy caused by the resignation of former NSW Attorney General, John Hatzistergos.
 He was soon after elected Deputy Leader of the Labor Party in the Legislative Council and took on the role of Shadow Minister for Small Business and Industrial Relations prior to his current leadership and portfolio responsibilities.
 In 2015, Searle became the Leader of the Opposition in the Legislative Council.

 For a week in May and June 2021, Searle was interim party leader between Jodi McKay's resignation as leader and the subsequent leadership vote.
 On 8 June 2021, Searle was replaced as Leader of the Opposition in the Legislative Council by Penny Sharpe.

 Personal life

-Searle resides in the Blue Mountains and takes an active interest local affairs.
+Searle resides in the Blue Mountains and takes an active interest in local affairs.
 He enjoys reading and bush walking.